Authorization

 • API group - The API Group being accessed (for resource requests only).
 An empty string designates the core API group.

-Non-resource requests Requests to endpoints other than /api/v1/... or /apis/<group>/<version>/... are considered "non-resource requests", and use the lower-cased HTTP method of the request as the verb.
-For example, a GET request to endpoints like /api or /healthz would use get as the verb.
+Requests to endpoints other than /api/v1/... or /apis/<group>/<version>/... are considered non-resource requests, and use the lower-cased HTTP method of the request as the verb.
+For example, making a GET request using HTTP to endpoints such as /api or /healthz would use get as the verb.

-Resource requests To determine the request verb for a resource API endpoint, review the HTTP verb used and whether or not the request acts on an individual resource or a collection of resources:
+To determine the request verb for a resource API endpoint, Kubernetes maps the HTTP verb used and considers whether or not the request acts on an individual resource or on a collection of resources:

 HTTP verbrequest verb